 Keeler's shore assignments include tours as a Fleet Replacement Squadron (FRS) instructor pilot at Helicopter Sea Combat Squadron Three (HSC-3) and as a protocol officer to the 18th Chairman of the Joint Chiefs of Staff, General Martin E. Dempsey.
 He completed a Federal Executive Fellowship at the Brookings Institution in 2018.

 Keeler currently serves as Executive Officer aboard USS Theodore Roosevelt (CVN 71) homeported in San Diego, CA.

-Commander Craig’s personal decorations include the Defense Meritorious Service Medal, Meritorious Service Medal, Air Medal with Combat "V", Strike Flight Air Medal, Navy and Marine Corps Commendation Medal, Navy and Marine Corps Achievement Medal, and various campaign and unit awards.
+Keeler’s personal awards include the Defense Meritorious Service Medal, Meritorious Service Medal, Air Medal (strike/flight), Navy and Marine Corps Commendation Medal (3 awards), Army Commendation Medal, Navy and Marine Corps Achievement Medal (3 awards) as well as numerous campaign and unit awards.